Vladinho10/node-server-template/guides/style-guide.md

     class Foo {
       bar() { return 1; }
     }

-    // good
-    class Foo {
-      bar() { return 2; }
-    }
     ```

   <a name="classes--methods-use-this"></a>
-  - [9.7](#classes--methods-use-this) Class methods should use `this` or be made into a static method unless an external library or framework requires to use specific non-static methods.
+  - [9.4](#classes--methods-use-this) Class methods should use `this` or be made into a static method unless an external library or framework requires to use specific non-static methods.
 Being an instance method should indicate that it behaves differently based on properties of the receiver. eslint: [`class-methods-use-this`](https://eslint.org/docs/rules/class-methods-use-this)

     ```javascript
     // bad